yriahi/terraform-modules/static-site/example/README.md

 ## Steps:
 - Add your AWS hosted zone ID to `static-site/example/variables.tf`
 - Copy `example` folder to your new or existing static site project folder.
-- Rename the `example` folder to `terraform` (not required, but good to stick to convention).
+- Rename the `example` folder to `terraform` (not required, but it is good to stick to convention here).
 - Run the following commands:
 ```
 $ cd terraform
 $ terraform init
 ```

-Preview and deploy your non-production infrastructure version:
+Preview and deploy your *non-production* infrastructure:
 ```
 $ terraform plan -var-file="vars.dev.tfvars"  # preview your changes to dev
 $ terraform apply -var-file="vars.dev.tfvars" # apply your changes to dev
 ```

-Preview and deploy your production infrastructure version:
+Preview and deploy your *production* infrastructure:
 ```
 $ terraform plan -var-file="vars.dev.tfvars"  # preview your changes to prod
 $ terraform apply -var-file="vars.dev.tfvars" # apply your changes to prod